 U‑blox has announced the new NINA‑B2 dual‑mode Bluetooth 4.2 stand‑alone module, enabling industrial IoT applications thanks to its built‑in secure boot and wide temperature ranges.
-Pre‑flashed with U‑blox connectivity software which supports many common use cases such as Beacon, GATT client, GATT server and serial port, NINA‑B2 is configured easily using AT commands over UART, without requiring deep knowledge of the Bluetooth protocol.
-Already tested and certified globally, it also reduces development costs and speeds time to market.
+It comes pre‑flashed with U‑blox connectivity software which supports many common use cases such as Beacon, GATT client, GATT server and serial port.
+NINA‑B2 is configured easily using AT commands over UART, without requiring deep knowledge of the Bluetooth protocol.
+Because it’s already tested and certified globally, it also reduces development costs and speeds time to market.

 Apart from industrial automation such as machine control devices, industrial terminals and products for remote control, possible applications also include wireless‑connected and configurable equipment, point of sale, telematics and health devices.
 NINA‑B2 is expected to go into production in summer 2018.